maddox05/chat-app/README.md

 # Maddox's Chat Room

 Maddox's Chat Room is a simple chat application built using Vanilla JavaScript and Firebase.
 It allows users to chat in a shared room where everyone can see what everyone else types.

+Started at @purduehackers *Hack Night 3.0* on September 1st 2023

 ## Features